lmscloud-io/mdlcode-docs/docs/jsmodules.md

 The new name that you specify does not have to be in on the same level.
-For example, you can rename module `tool_plugin/welcome` into `tool_plugin/local/hello` and MDLCode will automatically create a folder `amd/src/local` and move the file there.
+For example, you can rename module `tool_plugin/welcome` into `tool_plugin/local/hello` and MDLCode will automatically create a folder `amd/src/local`, rename the file and move it there.

 ## Other features